NIGH7WIND/Customer-Segmentation-with-RFM-Analysis/README.md

-# Customer-Segmentation-with-RFM-Analysis
+# Advanced Customer-Profiling-with-RFM-Analysis
-Clustering customers into segments based on Recency, Frequency and Monetary
+Profiling customers of each cluster into segments based on Recency, Frequency and Monetary